-You can submit orthodontic claims electronically through CARESnet.
+You can submit monthly orthodontic claims electronically through PBC's Member Profile website at: service.pac.bluecross.ca/member.
 Keep the original receipts for your records.

 Claims must be received by Pacific Blue Cross within 12 months of the date of treatment.